-This project began with some doodles I did of Victorian telescopes.
+I've always loved Victorian telescopes and over the yaers, have ofted created little doodles of them.
 I sketched and sketched and increasingly began to wonder if such a thing could actually be built - and sometimes wondering can be a dangerous thing to do!

 There is an unashamed element of romance in great refractors, even the term "great refractor" conjures up some of the awe and majesty these old instruments commanded in their day.
 Leading modern telescopes like Keck and Gemini are amazing science tools and infinitely more powerful than any refractor ever built, but they're not The Great Keck or The Great Gemini are they? :)

 Creating this telescope has been an interesting journey and I'm quite pleased with the end result!

 Here you can see the telescope doing its thing under the stars and also the eyepiece storage area behind the doors in the telescope pier.

 The individual eyepieces sit in rotating holders so that by rotating the holder, you can easily access any of them

 This is one of the concept sketches that lead to the creation of this telescope

 This view shows the 200mm f9 oilspaced apochromatic triplet objective by Yuri Petrunin of TEC